Sam Slocombe: Oxford United

-Slocombe signed for Oxford United, then in League Two, on a two-year contract on 12 June 2015.
+Slocombe signed for Oxford United, then in League Two, on a two-year contract on 12 June 2015 which was announced by two young fans called Ben and Daniel Mathews.

 Blackpool

 On 19 July 2016, shortly after leaving Oxford United by mutual consent, Slocombe signed a one-year deal with League Two club Blackpool.
 His contract has an option of a further twelve months.

 Bristol Rovers

 On 6 July 2017, after being released by Blackpool, Slocombe signed for Bristol Rovers on a free transfer.
 He was one of two keepers signed by Rovers on this day, with Adam Smith joining him.
 He made his debut in Rovers' third game of the season, a 3–2 victory away at Bury.
 On 21 August 2018, Slocombe joined League Two side Lincoln City on an initial seven-day emergency loan deal.
 His loan spell was terminated with Lincoln on 9 January 2019.
 Slocombe was one of 9 players who departed the club at the end of their contract at the end of the 2018–19 season.